Theories with no superluminal signaling have greater information-processing power than theories with no superluminal

-{\bf Impossibility for Task \ref{task: task1}:} Consider the distribution $P(XZ|AC)$ which is relevant for the task.
-Since we are working in a classical theory, all the systems in the task can be taken to be classical random variables.
-In particular, let $\Lambda$ denote the system shared by Alice and Charlie.
-Then we can write $P(XZ|AC)=\sum_{\Lambda}P(XZ\Lambda|AC)$ and express this as follows using the rules of conditional probability.
+{\bf Impossibility for Embedding~1:} The distribution $P(XZ|AC)$ is the one relevant for the task.
+Since we are working in a classical theory, all the systems can be taken to be classical random variables.
+We now show that NSC in the spacetime embedding of Definition~\ref{def: emb1} implies that there exists a variable $V$ such that the correlations $P(XZ|AC)$ factorise as in Equation~\eqref{eq: classical}, i.e., that non-classical correlations cannot be generated.